Search

 Towel Care 101: Tips to Keep Towels Fluffy and Soft

-Along with breaking laundry habits that lead to build-up, taking proper care of your towels from the start will keep them soft, fresh, and absorbent.
-Think of this as Towel Care 101, a list of essential laundering tips that will keep your towels looking great and performing well over time, including:
+Along with breaking laundry habits, you can minimize build-up by taking proper care of your towels from the start.
+Think of this as Towel Care 101, a list of essential laundering tips to keep your towels looking great, feeling soft, and staying absorbent over time.
+Read on for details on these best practices:

 Unboxing and First Wash of Your New Towels